MVT-1075 - Radioimmunotherapy Product

 Patient enrollment and dosing in the initial cohort of the Phase 1 clinical trial evaluating MVT-1075 for the treatment of pancreatic, colon and lung cancer has been completed and the Company expects to announce interim data in Q1 2018.

 |Radioimmunotherapy (MVT-1075) Targeting Pancreatic Cancer and CA19-9 malignancies including Lung and GI Cancers||MSKCC||

 |Commercial Rights: WW|

-- The MVT-1075 radioimmunotherapy product is the first more potent version of the HuMab-5B1 antibody.
+- The MVT-1075 radioimmunotherapy product is a more potent version of the HuMab-5B1 antibody.
 The results from the MVT-2163 study have significantly aided the development of the MVT-1075 product.
 Data such as dosimetry analysis and measurements of antibody accumulation on tumor derived from the PET agent have guided the development of the radioimmunotherapy product.